sajusal/sros-gnoi-cert/README.md

 This tutorial is based on SR OS release `24.3R2`.

 On the SR OS side, gRPC should be enabled along with gNOI Cert operation.
-On the user configuration, gRPC should be allosed and gNOI cert operations should also be permitted in the user profile.
+On the user configuration, gRPC should be allowed and gNOI cert operations should also be permitted in the user profile.

 ```
     /configure system grpc admin-state enable